 This article has been modified for legal reasons, further modifications might occur.

-Only today my lawyer shared with me the court verdict delivered on 15 September 2020.
+Today my lawyer shared with me the court verdict delivered on 15 September 2020.
 The court decided to rule on foreign language without certified translation, because it assumed Hoecker translations were actually quotes of my (non-existing) German original.
 I was explicitly berated for writing in English.
 The article was edited accordingly, and since I lost 2/3 in the van Deursen case, your donations will be most welcome.
+Please also read this new story about van Deursen’s business activities.

 I requested internet archive services to urgently remove any possible backups of this website and reject herewith all responsibility for all 3rd party internet content.